xavsant/stock_evaluator/README.md

 If any packages/dependencies are updated via poetry, be sure to export the requirements.txt using the following:
 `poetry export --without-hashes -f requirements.txt -o requirements.txt`

+For the end-state, imports of modules within the project are done using absolute filepaths.
+This is because of the nature of fastapi.
+To run specific files in isolation you will have to edit the imports (i.e. from backend.utils.data_fetching import WebScraper becomes from utils import Webscraper).

 **Live version:**
 WIP.
 *Note: Ensure your IP has been given access to use the live versions*